 #10 – Spend a Day at the Lake Lure Beach & Waterpark

-There are tons of different beach areas throughout Lake Lure including beaches at the Rumbling Bald Resort, the main beach (with water slides) right across from the Lake Lure Inn, and pretty much beaches everywhere you drive around the lake.
+There are tons of different beach areas throughout Lake Lure including beaches at the Rumbling Bald Resort, the main beach (with a water slide) right across from the Lake Lure Inn, and pretty much beaches everywhere you drive around the lake.

 Take an afternoon to play in the water, go for a paddle board ride, knock off some of the things on your summer bucket list, and just relax.
 The Lake Lure Beach & Water Park has both beach area to relax as well as slides, splash areas for the kids, and more!

 #11 – Visit the Tryon International Equestrian Center

 While not technically in Lake Lure, if you like horses at all – a visit to the Tryon International Equestrian Center in nearby Mill Spring is an absolute must.
 I’m not even a horse lover, and I could appreciate the attention to detail, the bonus fun elements like the carousel and candy store, and of course – the good food!

 The restaurant is decorated like an old fashioned diner and the hospitality at Roger’s Diner reminds me of everything I love about the south.

 12 – Eat at Lake Lure Restaurants with a View

 Everywhere you look in Lake Lure NC there’s a view of something beautiful.
 Mountains, lake, flowers, blue sky – it’s all just gorgeous.
 These restaurants all have good food and and even better view of North Carolina’s beauty!
 And eating at these three restaurants rounds out this list with #12-14!